blankaex/blog/_posts/2020-03-10-switching-to-linux.md

 If you're reading this blog post, then you're probably one of my friends, because no one else reads my blog.
 But if you're not, then you're probably someone who's already considering switching your main operating system to some flavour of Linux.
 And the reason you haven't switched yet is because you still have some lingering concerns.
 If this sounds like you, then you've come to the right place.

 I, like many others, used Windows as my main operating system for quite a long time, and I, like many others, found myself riddled with inconveniences at every stop and turn.
-I thought it was ridiculous that I had to jump through so many flaming hoops just to achieve basic quality of life changes, and that I had to reinstall my operating system every 6-12 months just to keep it afloat.
+I thought it was ridiculous that I had to jump through so many flaming hoops just to achieve basic quality of life changes, and that I had to reinstall my operating system every 6-12 months when the bubble gum and sticky tape inevitably fell apart.

 Everyone told me ditching Windows would solve all of my problems, but I'd gotten so familiar with my entire configuration that I was reluctant to let go.
 Eventually though, I grew tired of someone else dictating how I should use my own computer and decided it was time to start fresh.
 It was the best decision of my life.
 My entire experience has been so much less stressful and I've never looked back or regretted a single second of it.